nushiatcmu/I3/README.md

 ## 🖨️ Sample Output

-Below is a **sample (fake) console transcript** from the first run of `python src/materialise.py` in the Docker sandbox.
-Feel free to include it in docs so newcomers know what to expect.
+Below is a **sample console transcript** from the first run of `python src/materialise.py` in the Docker sandbox.

 ```text
 $ poetry run python src/materialise.py